SandyRodger/LS170-171/lesson_1.md

 - Situation A: Many devices connected by a hub.
   - A hub recevies a message and forwards it to all of the devices on the network.
 If the message wasn't intended for all devices then this isn't ideal.
   - This is where addressing comes in.
   - Every network enabled device has a MAC address.
-THese are intended to be unique.
+These are intended to be unique.
   - MAC addresses are formatted as a sequence of 6 two-digit hexidecimal numbers. eg. `00:40:96:9d:68:0a` with different ranges being assigned to different network hardware-manufacturers.
-  - In situation A each devide would simply check whether the destination MAC address is theirs, and if it isn't, ignore the message.
+  - In situation A each device would simply check whether the destination MAC address is theirs, and if it isn't, ignore the message.

  <p align="center">
  <img width="880" alt="Screenshot 2023-04-07 at 19 02 25" src="https://user-images.githubusercontent.com/78854926/230655981-355bd43c-d6c6-49c8-94e1-b8eca776a197.png">
 </p>

-- So obviously hubs are bollocks.
+- So obviously hubs are not great.
 Inefficient.
 Modern systems rarely use them.
 They use instead: Switches.
 - Switches are devices which connect devices to form a network, BUT they use destination addresses to direct data only to the destination they were intended for.
 - It can do this because switches contain a MAC address table.